Human rights in Algeria: Employees' rights

 Government approval is required to form unions, and a union can lose its legal status for various reasons.
 Strikes are permitted, but require government approval, and are only allowed after two weeks of mediation or conciliation.
 Collective bargaining is permitted.
 Forced labor is prohibited.
 The Ministry of Labor is supposed to enforce the ban on child labor, but 1.5 million Algerian children work, mostly on farms and in shops.
 There is a low minimum wage, but enforcement of it is inconsistent. however, the Algerian government is helping the workers with benefits.
 There are rules about work hours and the like which are better enforced in the public than in the private sector.
-Occupational health and safety standards are not enforced effectively, either.

 Rights of persons under arrest

 Arbitrary arrest and detention is unconstitutional in Algeria, but there is nonetheless frequent use of pretrial detention.
 A 2009 report noted that suspects were subjected to "physical abuse and other brutalities" while in pretrial detention and during questioning.
 A summons is required to compel a suspect to preliminary questioning and to compel defendants and plaintiffs to appear in court.
 Warrantless arrests may be made by police who have witnessed an offense.
 There are also rules indicating how long suspects may be held without charge, These procedures are usually followed.
 A major problem, however, is that suspects are often held before trial for very long periods.
 Prosecutors' requests to extend preventive detention are rarely denied by judges.
 There is no bail, but defendants are often released pending trial, and must report regularly to the police.
 The right to legal representation, and to government-paid counsel if one cannot afford to pay, is respected.

-Torture is sometimes used to obtain confessions from terrorist suspects and others.
+Torture is forbidden by law but there were a few reports of this in 2022.

 On 28 December 2021 the Algerian authorities unjustly imprisoned Algerian blogger and activist Merzoug Touati.
 He was prosecuted for his online criticism of prison conditions.
 On 3 January 2022, he was sentenced to one year in prison and a fine of 100,000 dinars (US$700).